After the success of the original Double Dragon

 - Barrier-Busting Blow: The Lee brothers do this in the intro of the PC-Engine version.

-- Boss-Only Level: Mission 9 of the NES version is nary more than the Final Boss.
+- Boss-Only Level: Mission 9 is nary more than the Final Boss.

-- Composite Character: Abore in the NES game has the same moves as his namesake from the arcade version, but his appearance resembles that of Oharra's, an Abobo head-swap from the arcade version.
+- Composite Character: Abore, who has the same moves as his namesake in the arcade version, but more closely resembles the arcade-exclusive enemy character O'Hara.

 - Difficulty By Region: The Famicom version allows the entire game to be played at any difficulty level, while the NES version restricts the game's length depending on the setting (3 stages on Practice, 8 on Warrior, and 9 on Supreme Master).
 The NES version also requires the player to input a cheat codes after getting a Game Over in order to continue, whereas the Famicom version had no such requirement.
 There are other specific differences between the two versions as well: traps are much easier in the Famicom version on the normal setting than in the NES version's equivalent setting (especially the disappearing platforms in Mission 6), but enemies have more health on the Famicom version's hardest setting.

-- Digital Bikini: The cover artwork of the second NES game is the same one used in every other version, except Marian's thigh-revealing skirt was lengthened and her flesh-colored tank top was recolored red.
+- Digital Bikini: The cover artwork for the NES version is a censored version of the original arcade flyer art.
+Marian's thigh-revealing skirt was lengthened and her flesh-colored tank top was recolored red.

 - Easy-Mode Mockery: "Practice" mode ends three levels in, while the "Warrior" setting ends before the final stage.